hashicorp/terraform-website/content/source/docs/enterprise/admin/update-tfe-license.html.md

 ### Incorrect version of airgap file

-The error message below indicates the incorrect version of airgap file being used against the installed version of Terraform Enterprise.
+This error indicates that you are using the incorrect version of airgap file against the installed version of Terraform Enterprise.

     ```plaintext
     installed app release (325b33bf0ad539c994644423128cad5e:502) does not match the airgap package